cloudxabide/perplexity-cli-cxa/README.md

 I use MacOS as my daily driver and therefore have primarily focused on making this work on MacOS first.
 This may work with Linux, also.

+I just discovered there is a "perplexityClient Python module.

 ## Prerequisites
 You need to retrieve your API Key from Perplexity.ai
 **Prompt:**  `where do I retrieve my Perplexity.ai API Key?`